 Where to base yourself

-The historic center
+The historic center (base here)

-Base here.
-The blocks around Plaza Vasco de Quiroga and Plaza Gertrudis Bocanegra put you within walking distance of the market, the craft workshops and the restaurants, and let you skip taxis entirely.
-This is the right choice for first-timers and for anyone here two nights or less.
-You will find restored colonial houses turned into small hotels and posadas, many built around courtyards, plus a good range of guesthouses.
-Rooms can be cool at night at this altitude, so ask about heating or extra blankets.
+The blocks around Plaza Vasco de Quiroga and Plaza Gertrudis Bocanegra are the right call for most people.
+You can walk to the market, the craft workshops, the Basilica and every restaurant, and you never touch a taxi.
+This is the pick for first-timers and anyone here two nights or less.
+Lodging is mostly restored colonial houses and posadas built around plant-filled courtyards, plus a handful of boutique hotels in old mansions right on Plaza Vasco de Quiroga.
+Rooms get genuinely cold at night at this altitude, so ask about heating, a fireplace or extra blankets before you book.

 By the lake and the pier